-Members of the Board of Directors were fully supplied with the documentation and the information needed to take decisions, normally within the above-mentioned time scale.
+Members of the Board of Directors were provided with all the documentation and information needed to take decisions, normally within the above-mentioned timescale.

-No non-members attended Board meetings, with the exception of Gerard Ruvo, Chairman of Campari America LLC, who attended some meetings.
+No non-members attended Board meetings, except for Marco Pasquale Perelli-Cippo, the Honorary Chairman of the Company, and Gerard Ruvo, Chairman of Campari America, who attended some meetings.

-According to the provisions of the Code, it is the exclusive responsibility of the Board of Directors to examine and approve the strategic, business and financial plans of the Company and the Group, as well as the regular monitoring of their implementation.
+According to the provisions of the Code, it is the sole responsibility of the Board of Directors to examine and approve the strategic, business and financial plans of the Company and the Group, and to regularly monitor their implementation.